1. What is a smart ring and what do they do?

 Smart ring startup Circular has returned with what it claims is the industry's thinnest and lightest offering yet - the $275 / £225 Circular Ring Slim.

 It tips the scales at just 2g and measures 2.2mm thick.
-To put these specs into context, industry leader Oura's Generation 3 Horizon model measures in at 2.55mm thick and clocks the scales at around 4-6g, while the Circular Ring Pro is 2.75mm and 4g.
+To put these specs into context, industry leader Oura's Generation 3 Horizon model measures 2.55mm thick and clocks the scales at around 4-6g, while the Circular Ring Pro is 2.75mm and 4g.

 We've used it – and found that it does lag behind RingConn, Oura, and Ultrahuman in terms of design and health insights.